 Under the Transparency Directive regulated information must be filed by issuers admitted to trading on a regulated market in the EU with the officially appointed mechanism (‘OAM’) in their Home Member State.
-The Irish Stock Exchange is the OAM in Ireland and receives and stores OAM filings made by Irish entities.
+Euronext Dublin is the OAM in Ireland and receives and stores OAM filings made by Irish entities.
 Further information on the Transparency Directive is available from the Central Bank website or email the Central Bank.

 Why have the reporting obligations under the Transparency Directive changed?

 The European legislation has changed to facilitate the European Securities and Markets Authority's development of a single European portal for the access to regulated information under the Transparency Directive.